skaurus/ta-site-crawler/README.md

 Crawler will create a subfolder inside a given output directory, and will download all the documents there.
 Also, it will be able to resume work if such subfolder already exists.

 `--log-to-stdout/-c` (`c` for console) flag will make it log to STDOUT for better visibility.
+Without that flag, it will log to file inside the output directory.
+Also, you could control the log level with `--log-level/-l` flag (default is `debug`).

 Also you can set the HTTP requests timeout with `--http-timeout/-t` flag (default is 5 seconds).